vinayakvsv/tn5_atac_bias_correction/correct_bias/README.md

 ## Command

-We have provided a single R-script to implement a model of interest and compute differences in the before- and after-correction transposition tracks.
+We have provided a single R-script to implement a model of interest, compute differences in the before- and after-correction transposition tracks, and fit a spline model so that deflections can be computed (our measure of genome-wide occupancy).
 Note that we require two models, one for the positive-stranded reads and one for the negative stranded reads.
-Given our observation that the Tn5 bias is identical for positive and negative strands, you can input the same model for those options
+Given our observation that the Tn5 bias is identical for positive and negative strands, you can input the same model for those options.

 ```
-Rscript ./seqbias_atac_implement.R \
+Rscript ./seqbias_atac_implement_splines.R \
 <reference genome FASTA> \
 <positive-strand BAM> \
 <negative-strand BAM> \